alejandrodevs/mass_insert/README.md

     $ gem install mass_insert

+## Advantages

+Faster.
+It's depending of the computer but these are some results...

+* PostgreSQL - Saving 10,000 records in 0.84s

+## Attention

+Since this is a single database insertion your model validation will be ignored, then if you use this gem you need to be sure that information is OK to be persisted.

 ## Basic Usage

 To use MassInsert gem you need to call mass_insert method from your ActiveRecord model and pass it an array with the values that you want to persist into the database.